Skip to content

 Francine Shapiro is the originator of EMDR.
 In 1987, she was in the Palo Alto area up in Northern California taking a long walk in a park when she noticed that while she was feeling upset and quite bothered by a personal situation, she began to move her eyes side to side involuntarily.
 This repetitive eye movement action gave her room to feel less distressed as time went by.
 Francine felt perplexed with her experience.
 She began to talk to friends and family and slowly realized that something powerful and transforming was happening.
 Her EMDR pilot research became one of the first published randomized controlled studies and it was published in the Journal of Traumatic Stress.
 It examined one-session effects with traumatized individuals.

-Why does EMDR work?
+How and Why does EMDR work?

 For clients: